 East Buntyn is a quiet, leafy neighborhood located in the University District, just between Midtown and East Memphis.
 Convenient to the entire city, the neighborhood consists of a diverse mix of young families, professionals, students, and retirees.

 East Buntyn is located just west of the University of Memphis, bounded by Central Avenue, Highland Street, Southern Avenue, and South Greer Street.
 The neighborhood is part of the UDistrict, a group of seven neighborhoods that surround the University of Memphis.
-East Buntyn is located within the SCS White Station Elementary, Middle, and High School zone.
+East Buntyn is located within the Shelby County Schools White Station Elementary, White Station Middle, and White Station High School zones.
 For more information about the UDistrict, click here.

 East Buntyn History

 The Memphis and La Grange Railroad was chartered in 1835 as one of the first railroad companies in Memphis.
 In 1838, their six mile rail line cut through Geraldus Buntyn’s property on the way out to Germantown, and the first stop was located near his house.
 The company folded a few years later partially due to the national economic Panic of 1837.
 Subsequently, the Memphis and Charleston Railroad received a state charter in 1845 with the provision that they purchase the property of the previous railroad.
 The line from Memphis to South Carolina incorporated the old line and was completed in 1857.
 The M and C became Southern Railway in 1894 when it merged with other railroads.
 Southern Railway maintained a passenger station at the corner of Southern Avenue and Semmes Street and appropriately named it Buntyn’s Station.
 A community grew up around the station.
 As the city expanded east, commuters used the train for quick transportation from the suburbs into downtown.
 The rail station closed in the 1960s.